 With lack of consistent representation the message is simple – thinness still sells, inclusivity is optional.
 When the fashion world, fails to include diversity within the brands it represents, fashion misses the entire point of style.

-Shopping as a shame-based proposition
+Shopping as a shame-based proposition – Real Challenges Plus-Size Fashion

 If you heard the same story from many shoppers – being taken to the hidden plus-size section far from the main fashion floor, it would start to sound like a bad joke.
 In some retailers, it is so shamful the only way to get plus-size clothing is to speak to a customer service rep or login to an online kiosk.
 This does not happen through tired design, this is exclusion by design.
 In 2025 we hope for more.
 To feel welcomed, empowered and designed for all bodies, not just some.

-From the Designers Side: Real Barriers, Real Solutions
+From the Designer’s Side: Real Barriers, Real Solutions

 But, to play devils advocate, there is a $700 billion dollar approximated plus size market globally.
-Plus size is not niche.
+Plus size is not a niche.
 It is a massive opportunity.
-Brands that claim it is “too difficult” to design for these consumers are ignoring many fundamental tenets: this consumer is massively underserved and under-represented; and they are eager to be loyal to brands that show that they are actually represented and seen.
+Brands that claim it is “too difficult” to design for these consumers are ignoring many fundamental tenets: this consumer is massively underserved and under-represented, and they are eager to be loyal to brands that show that they are actually represented and seen.

 A gap in education is still prohibiting the pipeline